 Direction: Andrea Spreafico

-Co-production support from BIT Teatergarasjen and Teaterhuset Avant Garden.
+Co-production support from BIT Teatergarasjen, Rosendal Teater and Carte Blanche.

 Supported by: Canada Council for the Arts, Arts Council Norway, Bergen Kommune, The British Columbia Arts Council, and Performing Arts Hub Norway.

 Photos by Matt Reznek